kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## Are we ready to use WAAPI?

 Web Animations API is relatively new with initial version of spec published in June 2012.
 At the moment of writing this article the [browser support](http://caniuse.com/#feat=web-animation) isn’t great.
 Even the browsers that support it offer a very inconsistent level of implementation.
 If you would like to play around with bleeding edge parts of this spec,  [Firefox Nightly build](https://nightly.mozilla.org/) is the best playground.
-The status of [Safari](https://webkit.org/status/#specification-web-animations) is under consideration and roadmap priority for [IE platform](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webanimationsjavascriptapi) is medium.
-The first mobile implementation very recently met Android devices and we all are looking to have Web Animations API on iOS.
+[Firefox 48 is coming](https://groups.google.com/forum/?utm_content=bufferd0950&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer#!topic/mozilla.dev.platform/2INRr96R3IU/discussion) with WAAPI implementation on board.
+The status of [Safari](https://webkit.org/status/#specification-web-animations) is under consideration and road map priority for [IE platform](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/webanimationsjavascriptapi) is medium.
+The first mobile implementation very recently met Android devices.
+Safari for iOS — no pressure — but we all are waiting for you.

 [![Browser support for Web Animations API](/photos/2016-05-21-1.jpg)](http://caniuse.com/#feat=web-animation)

 The good news is that there is a very reliable [polyfill](https://github.com/web-animations/web-animations-js) that provides a support for Chrome, Firefox 27+, IE10+ (including Edge), Safari (iOS) 7.1+ and Safari (Mac) 9+.
 Actually it exists in three versions — [web-animations](https://github.com/web-animations/web-animations-js/blob/master/web-animations.min.js) that covers support of basic stable features, [web-animations-next](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next.min.js) that allows us to use new proposed features and [web-animations-next-lite](https://github.com/web-animations/web-animations-js/blob/master/web-animations-next-lite.min.js) that is stripped down version of "next" without lesser used properties.